kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 In a traditional server, hardware resources such as CPUs, memory, and GPUs reside within the server.
 Composable Disaggregated Infrastructure decomposes these hardware resources and makes them available as resource pools.
-We can combine these resource by software definition so that we can create custom-made servers.
+We can combine these resources by software definition so that we can create custom-made servers.

 Composable system is composed of resource pool and Composable Manager software.
 In Resource pool all components are connected to PCIe or CXL switches.